leaflabs/willow-daemon/README.txt

 - src/: daemon source code; uses contents of lib/.

-- test/: Test cases, one per subdirectory.
+- test/: Test cases and utilities, one per subdirectory.
 These use the contents of lib/, and may run and interact with the daemon as built from src/.